SergaliciousMess/TSP6-Sentiment-Analysis/README.md

 ## Dependencies

 Requires [Python 3.10.11](https://www.python.org/downloads/release/python-31011/), spaCy, PyTorch, Torchtext, and scikit-learn.
+When installing Python 3.10.11, make sure the box for "tcl/tk and IDLE" is checked.

 Install spaCy with pip: